-This exclusive collection of all-star recipes shared by some of the legends of Midwest state fair cook-offs features treats such as Whoopie Pie Cake, True Butterscotch Pie and Cloverleaf Rolls.
+This collection of all-star recipes shared by some of the legends of Midwest state fair cook-offs features treats such as Blue-Ribbon Ranger Cookies, Whoopie Pie Cake, True Butterscotch Pie and Cloverleaf Rolls.

 Karen Cope of Minneapolis won a blue ribbon at the Minnesota State Fair for this stunning chocolate-and-marshmallow cake, based on whoopie pie cookies.

-A fair competitor since 1980, Beverly Anhorn gets the most flavor from tart Nanking cherries by simmering—not boiling—them for juice.
-"It's one of the few cherry trees we can grow here," says Bev who lives near Max.
+Beverly Anhorn says she gets the most flavor from tart Nanking cherries by simmering—not boiling—them for juice.
+"It's one of the few cherry trees we can grow here," says Bev who lives near Max, North Dakota.

-Cheryl Christiansen of McPherson won best in quick breads with this scone in 2011.
-A fair contender since 1979, she bakes multiple possible entries, then chooses what to take at the last minute.
+Cheryl Christiansen of McPherson, Kansas, won best in quick breads with this scone.
+She bakes multiple possible entries, then chooses what to take at the last minute.
 "At fair time my family knows to ask if they can have a sample," she adds.

 "I'm convinced my husband married me for access to these rolls," says Kenda Friend of her mother's buttery, tender recipe.
 "Mom is truly the queen of yeast rolls," says this Indianapolis winner known for entering family recipes in competitions.

-Louise Piper hauls her entries more than 100 miles from her kitchen in Garner to the fair.
+Louise Piper hauled her entries more than 100 miles from her kitchen in Garner, Iowa, to the state fair.
 "Butterscotch pie is my favorite, and this is a lovely true butterscotch," she says.
 The trick to the filling in this winner?
 Stirring and stirring while it cooks.
 A flaky crust and whipped cream sandwich it.

-Faye Hunton of Sedalia was hooked on competition for life after winning top honors for a black walnut cake at the 1987 fair.
-In 2011, Faye, who teaches pie-making at the local community college, earned a blue for her double-crust pie with big flavor from plumped apples, apricots and cherries.
-She also demonstrated pies and pastry alongside her state's first lady, Georganne Wheeler Nixon.
+Faye Hunton of Sedalia, Missouri, was hooked on competition for life after winning top honors for a black walnut cake at the 1987 fair.
+Hunton has earned a blue for her double-crust pie with big flavor from plumped apples, apricots and cherries.

-Catherine Blackwood of Columbus hasn't slowed down from taking home ribbons since 1979.
-She entered 64 foods in cooking and baking last year.
-"Because I have macular degeneration, I get help typing up recipes," she says.
-Her motto: "Figure out how to do something, not why you can't."
+Catherine Blackwood of Columbus, Ohio, says her motto is: "Figure out how to do something, not why you can't."
 Try her spice cookie: It's crunchy on the outside, chewy inside.

 As a child, Susi Odden entered 4-H Club contests, but she reentered the South Dakota State Fair Food scene with her winning Hobo Delight.
 Susi, who lives in Ree Heights, decided to enter the Beef Cook-Off category because her family raises cattle.
-"Look for something that is eye-appealing—that looks good on the plate— as well as tastes good," she advises for other cooking competitors.
+"Look for something that is eye-appealing—that looks good on the plate— as well as tastes good," she advises.